 An average human has approximately 3 liters of plasma in their body.
 You can calculate it more precisely in the plasma volume calculator.

 Plasma for medical uses comes from blood donations (or plasma donations).
 The blood is then centrifuged and split into red blood cell concentrate and platelet-rich plasma.
 After one more centrifugation, we get platelet concentrate and plasma.
 Freezing it within 8 hours after donation, we get a product called fresh frozen plasma – or FFP for short.

 How to use fresh frozen plasma dose calculator?

-- The first field to fill in the patient weight.
-You can switch between units (pounds, kilograms, and stones) if needed.
+The first field to fill in is the patient weight.
+You can switch between units – no need to use the weight converter.

 What are fresh frozen plasma uses?

 Every blood product has its specific uses.
 As mentioned before, plasma has a high content of proteins.
 One of these proteins are coagulation factors, which play an irreplaceable role when it comes to keeping your blood within your vessels.
 When in shortage, you are extremely vulnerable to even minor injuries, as they may cause serious, life-threatening bleeding.

 - Lack of coagulation factors, such as hemophilia;